Written in V — MIT Licensed

 shell

-# Add to valid login shells and set as default (optional)
+# Approve shell and set as default (optional)

 chsh -s /usr/local/bin/vlsh